CastroBruno/ibm-codeengine-avscan/README.md

    ```console
      $ ibmcloud code-engine job update --name av-scan --env-from-configmap virus-scan-configuration
    ```
 3. Create a binding for Object Storage service with a prefix **COS_SECRET** for ease of use in your application.
-Creating this binding will give your Code Engine application access to the service credentials for IBM Cloud Object Storage so that it can store files in COS. _Note: Each service binding can be configured to use a custom environment variable prefix by using the --prefix flag._
+Creating this binding will give your Code Engine application access to the service credentials for IBM Cloud Object Storage so that it can store files in COS. _Note: Each service binding can be configured to use a custom environment variable prefix by using the --prefix flag and Role can be configured with --role flag (Defaults to Manager)._
    ```console
       $ ibmcloud code-engine job bind --name av-scan --service-instance code-engine-cos --prefix COS_SECRET
    ```